hytechclub/web-201/FullCrudAppReplDb/CrudAppSetup.md

 ### Routes Folder
 With many different routes, it is much easier to organize functions in multiple files.
 To do this, it is necessary to use `module.exports` in the separate files, and `require` in the **app.js** file.

+>[**Module exports**](https://stackify.com/node-js-module-exports/) are the instruction that tells Node.js which bits of code (functions, objects, strings, etc.) to _export_ from a given file so other files are allowed to access the exported code.

 1. In the project folder, create a new folder named "routes"
 1. In the "routes" folder, create a new file named **index.js**